 Published by fdriscoll7

 I am a mom, a teacher, a student and a lover of the written word, especially God's Word--which is why my first two books were devotionals.
 Wisdom is in short supply in so much of our world, so I go right to the top.
 I hope the things I write will be uplifting and entertaining.
 If you like my posts, check out my books on Amazon.com (Fran Driscoll/Roberts).
 If there's such a thing as a clean murder mystery with a little romance, that's what you'll get.
 "A Place Called Grace" starts with an abused 4 year old escaping with her grandma to Mississippi.
 But "step-dad" Cullen Beal has been making money from Sheanna's innocent beauty, so he's on their trail.
 "A Place Without Mercy" ends Cullen's reign of terror, but at a terrible cost.
-The third, stand alone book in the series is “A Broken Place,” which is coming as soon as KDP approves it!
-Yes, I'm starting on my next story.
-I actually have a couple of them in the works, and may rewrite my "31 Prayers for When Life Isn't Fair" devotional.
+The third, stand-alone book in the series is “A Broken Place,” which begins with a chance meeting in Puerto Rico and ends in a stand-off in New Orleans.
+Of course, I have a couple of new stories in the works, and may rewrite my "31 Prayers for When Life Isn't Fair" devotional.
 If you see anything really unique that you think would make a great story, let me know.
 I love to collect stories as much as read and write them.
 View all posts by fdriscoll7